oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 Shopping Lists for Guest Users
 ------------------------------

-In Oro application, unregistered customers can create and manage a shopping list in the front store without the need to register.
+In Oro application, unregistered customers can create and manage a shopping list in the storefront without the need to register.
 By default, they can have one shopping list per website and browsing session with the possiblity of storing such list for up to 30 days in a single browser.

 .. note:: If you seem unable to create a guest shopping list, please refer to your administrator.